Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsubsection{Level alignment}

 A non-local aspect of molecular junctions concerns the occupation of the junction states: Their filling is controlled by the alignment of their energy level with the electrode's work function.
-The occupation thus depends on certain global properties, like the surface orientation, and not only on the materials chosen.
+The occupation thus depends on certain global properties, like the surface orientation, and on the materials chosen.
 The (partial) filling of the frontier orbitals decides between particle (LUMO-based) versus hole (HOMO-based) transport.
-Since the filling depends on a combination of local and global aspects of the junction, precise rules for transport properties based on the nature of the anchor groups alone are difficult to establish.
-A rule of thumb could be that dative anchor groups tend to come with hole-transport while electron-withdrawing groups favor particle transport \cite{Su2016}.
+Since the filling depends on a combination of local and global aspects of the junction, precise rules for transport properties based on the nature of the anchor groups alone are difficult to establish. { \textcite{Su2016} propose as rule of thumb that dative anchor groups tend to come with hole transport while electron-withdrawing groups favor particle transport. }